zobnina/csv-parser/README.md

 <h1>CSV parser</h1>

 Simple CSV parser.
-You can transform your csv file into another, but with different delimiters and with or without headers.
+You can transform your csv file into another, but with different delimiters and with or without headers.<br/>
 <br/>
 Example:<br/>
 Input: <br/>